altanner/graphical-data-apps/site-build/content/posts/03layout.md

 Here, we are `import`ing the Streamlit library, and giving it the name `st` - this is the conventional alias for Streamlit, a little like we shorten `numpy` to `np` and `pandas` to `pd` (an alias doesn't do anything other than save us typing the whole word every time!)

-Below this, let's enter our first Streamlit command:
+Below this, let's enter our first Streamlit command, creating a title element:

 ```Python
 st.title("Hello world!")